METALS-Copper falls after Fed announcement; fiscal worries drag

 * Copper, aluminium fundamentals weak

-LONDON, Dec 13 Copper fell on Thursday as an impasse in U.S.
+LONDON, Dec 13 Copper fell on Thursday on worries about a lack

-budget talks showed little sign of being resolved and a Federal Reserve decision
+of progress in talks to avert the "fiscal cliff" in the United States and after

 Sharp differences remained between congressional Republicans and the White